alexandredelarrard/electricity_consumption_prediction/README.md

  - 05/2015  RMSE total : 1022.71998352 ; MAPE total : 0.0151548063196
  - 06/2015  RMSE total : 1264.40266626 ; MAPE total : 0.0169174533141
  - 07/2015  RMSE total :  2143.19048742 ; MAPE total : 0.0248809474292

+A visualisation of predctions made for the J+14 model can be found on https://www.youtube.com/watch?v=A9YDZ0j-XaM

 The A+3 model which aims to predict the dayly next three years consumption was performed through two different models.
 The first one predicted the long term trend which is highly correlated with the economic and demographic growth of the area, evven if such information were missing.
 The second part of the model was a GBM applied to the difference between hourly data and the predicted trend.
 Such a two times strategy needs to take care of overfitting.